 WOULD YOU LIKE TO JOIN MY COURSE FOR GIFTED MULTIPOTENTIALITES?

-- gifted & multipotentialite needs
+- Understanding and meeting our gifted multipotentialite needs for multi-dimensional development

 About Marion Kee

 Marion is a profoundly gifted multipotentialite who has worked in a variety of fields throughout her professional life including research computer science and teaching philosophy in academia - always with writing and music having strong place in her life.
 As an InterGifted coach and mentor, she now supports other gifted youth and adults who are building or navigating their own creative careers and unique life mosaic.
 She is based in the US and works with clients all over the world.
+You can learn more about her here.